Kelturio/Py4GW/docs/gwca_function_calls.md

 ## Tips

 * Keep using the Py4GW helper APIs (agents, inventory, etc.) whenever they already expose the behaviour you need.
-Drop down to `GWCA.dll` only for features that have not been wrapped yet.
+Drop down to `gwca.dll` only for features that have not been wrapped yet.
 * Many GWCA exports expect to be executed on the Guild Wars game thread.
 Use the existing `GameThread` utilities from Py4GW when you need to enqueue work